sara-sabr/ITStrategy/_posts/en/2021-10-05-product-management-part-2.md

 ## Towards a different method to fund, prioritize, and align work to Programs’ agenda

 Continuing to improve the resulting product that a project created requires sustainable sources of funds (e.g. to pay staff).
-The reduced management overhead in product management should incentivize Programs to seek sufficient funding in their program renewal to sustain their product’s life cycle, and strategically plan the improvements needed over a time horizon.
+Transitioning to product management post-project reduces management overhead and should incentivize Programs to seek sufficient funding in their program renewal to sustain their product’s life cycle, and strategically plan the improvements needed over a time horizon.

 The new Policy on Service and Digital’s [integrated planning requirements](https://gcconnex.gc.ca/discussion/view/72865810/dpsd-guide-1-0-for-integrated-planning-guide-pmsn-1-0-pour-le-plan-integre?language=en) promotes this method of thinking (section 4.5 on identifying mission critical applications from their respective APM portfolio).

-Product Management[^6] seeks the following tactical changes:
+Product Management[^5] seeks the following tactical changes:

   1. Reduce funding lag
   2. Budget portfolios of products (value stream teams)